bracesoftware/DETUtils-Old/d_als.md

 # d_als.inc
-Pawn ALS Hooks - Provides `als` keyword used to create and interact with ALS hooked functons.
+Pawn ALS Hooks - Provides `@als()` decorator used to create and interact with ALS hooked functons.

 [Go back to home page...](README.md)